Sheffield: Music

+Sheffield was shortlisted to host the 2023 Eurovision Song Contest, which took place between 9 and 13 May 2023 in Liverpool.

-Media and film
+Media

 Sheffield has two commercial newspapers, The Star and Sheffield Telegraph, both published by JPIMedia, which took over the assets of Johnston Press PLC.
 The Star has been published daily since 1897; the Sheffield Telegraph, now a weekly publication, originated in 1855.

 Sheffield has its own TV station; Sheffield Live TV, a not-for-profit company which began broadcasting on 23 September 2014.
 SLTV has been awarded a 12-year licence to provide the digital terrestrial broadcasting service.
 Regional broadcasters BBC Yorkshire and Yorkshire Television also cover the city.

-Five local radio stations broadcast in the city.
-The professional services are BBC Radio Sheffield, the independent Hallam FM and its sister station Greatest Hits Radio South Yorkshire.
-Sheffield is also home to two FM licensed community radio stations: Sheffield Live on 93.2, and Burngreave Community Radio on 103.1.
+Local radio stations broadcasting in the city include BBC Radio Sheffield and Bauer Group stations Hits Radio South Yorkshire (formerly Hallam FM) & Greatest Hits Radio South Yorkshire.
+Sheffield is also home to two FM licensed community radio stations: Sheffield Live, and Link FM.
+Kiveton Park-based community station Redroad FM also broadcasts to the east of the city.

-Sheffield Hospital Radio (Hospital Broadcasting Sheffield) broadcasts a 24-hour service to the Royal Hallamshire, Jessop Wing, Northern General and Weston Park Hospital and also offers a dedicated patient visiting service.
-The charity is operated by volunteers from studios at the Royal Hallamshire Hospital and is provided free to bedside terminals via Hospedia and on medium wave 1431am from a transmitter at the Northern General Hospital.
+Sheffield Hospital Radio broadcasts a 24-hour service to the Royal Hallamshire, Northern General and Weston Park hospitals and also offers a dedicated patient visiting service.
+The charity is operated by volunteers from studios at the Royal Hallamshire Hospital.